Florida Court Records

 In contrast, third-party sites like Floridacourtrecords.us offer online access to Orange County court records.
 Such sites typically feature user-friendly interfaces that enable users to easily locate court documents.
 Some sites may feature additional options like direct download of court documents.
 Nevertheless, users must not rely on these sites since they are mostly unregulated and may not offer accurate information.

-Orange County’s appellate judicial system consists of the Supreme Court and the District Court of Appeals.
-However, the courts are quite different in terms of hierarchy, structure, and jurisdiction.
-Based on the hierarchy, the Supreme Court has the highest appellate authority, while the District Court of Appeals functions as the intermediate appellate court.
+The Supreme Court and Circuit Court are quite different in terms of hierarchy, structure, and jurisdiction.
+Based on the hierarchy, the Supreme Court has the highest appellate authority, while the circuit court is the highest trial-level court in a county.

 The courts also have different functions and original jurisdictions.
 For instance, the Supreme Court has original jurisdiction over these cases: